The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face — finding a self build plot.

 Is the Right to Build Scheme Working?

-“Good local authorities are ensuring the land is available for self and custom builder: some are freeing up council land, acquiring sites for self builders, working with developers to ensure a percentage of their large sites are available, or working with housing authorities,” stated Michael Holmes, chair of NaCSBA.
+“Good local authorities are ensuring the land is available for self and custom builder: some are freeing up council land, acquiring sites for self builders, working with developers to ensure a percentage of their large sites are available, or working with housing authorities,” says Michael Holmes, chair of NaCSBA.

 “We are pleased with this progress, but it is still massively underestimating the level of demand.”